leanprover/theorem_proving_in_lean4/type_classes.md

 # end Ex
 ```
 Note `Inhabited.default` doesn't have any explicit argument, it only has an implicit Type.
+In other words it is not a function, it is an object.

 An element of the class ``Inhabited a`` is simply an expression of the form ``Inhabited.mk x``, for some element ``x : a``.
 The projection ``Inhabited.default`` will allow us to "extract" such an element of ``a`` from an element of ``Inhabited a``.